 The Institute of Cancer Research (ICR) is the world’s leading cancer and oncology research institute, driving cutting-edge research into cancer treatment and therapy.
 Aside from being a pioneer in scientific discoveries, it also creates the conditions to connect ICR scientists with industry.

-The ICR asked us to support its researchers in investigating commercial applications of their research and IP and to help them explore entrepreneurship as a route, collaborating with the ICR to be able to validate and launch new ventures.
+The ICR asked us to equip its new intake of researchers with the tools and mindset required to optimize the impact of their work through entrepreneurship.
+This means investigating commercial applications of their research and IP, exploring entrepreneurship as a route, and collaborating with the ICR to validate and launch new ventures.*

-Each team presented their propositions at the end of the second day experiencing the entrepreneurship journey for the first time, which resulted in a number being taken further by the ICR.
+Each team presented their propositions at the last session, experiencing the entrepreneurship journey for the first time, with a number being taken forward for further development.

-After the Bootcamp, researchers said they felt “very inspired to start a business” and it was “helpful to see it [made] possible”, and said the Bootcamp “gave me the courage to build my own company in the future”.
+After the Bootcamp, researchers said they learned in “just 8 sessions what a university degree needs a year for”, and said the Bootcamp “gave [them] the courage to build [their] own company in the future”.
 At the end of the Bootcamp, 40% of participants said they felt very confident to pitch their idea.